freeCodeCamp/guide/src/pages/git/index.md

 When Git is initialized in a project directory, it begins tracking file changes and stores them as "change sets" or "patches."
 Users working together on a project submit their change sets which are then included (or rejected) in the project.

+## Performance

+The raw performance characteristics of Git are very strong when compared to many alternatives.
+Committing new changes, branching, merging and comparing past versions are all optimized for performance.
+The algorithms implemented inside Git take advantage of deep knowledge about common attributes of real source code file trees, how they are usually modified over time and what the access patterns are.

 **Table of Contents**
 - [Understand the Three Sections of a Git Project](#understand-the-three-sections-of-a-git-project)
 - [Install Git](#install-git)